XD-DENG/Spark-practice/README.md

 ### Sorting

-After counting by `reduce` method, I may want to know the rankings of these packages based on how many downloads they have.
+After counting using `reduce` method, I may want to know the rankings of these packages based on how many downloads they have.
 Then we need to use `sortByKey` method.
 Please note:

-* The 'Key' here refers to the first element of each array.
+* The 'Key' here refers to the first element of each tuple.
-* The argument of `sortByKey` (0 or 1) will determine if we're sorting descently ('0') or ascently ('1').
+* The argument of `sortByKey` (0 or 1) will determine if we're sorting descently ('0', or `False`) or ascently ('1', or `True`).

 ```python
 # Sort DESCENTLY and get the first 10